AdamMahrt-bit/HomeLab-/README.md

 # HomeLab-
-Personal Home Server Project: Transforming a Dell tower into a remote managed multipurpose server running virtual machines on a Windows platform.
-Experimenting with server software, virtualization and server administration.
+Personal Home Server Project: A beginner home lab project using VirtualBox and Ubuntu Server to create a virtualized Linux server and deploy Nginx for hands-on learning in system administration and networking.